qznc/my-homeserver/source/notifications.rst

 Now cron and other should be able to send email.
 You can try it manually.
+Explicitly try a different FROM address via ``-r`` to check if ssmtp correctly rewrites it.

 .. code:: sh

-   echo "$HOSTNAME Email Ready" | mail -s 'Email test' root
+   echo "$HOSTNAME Email Ready" | mail -s 'Email test' -r 'bill@microsft.com' root

 .. warning::